AstrickHarren/nixbox/README.md

           # If you want to install nvidia driver, usually required if your
           # laptop doesn't have a second GPU
           nvidiaDriver.enable = true;
+          # If you are using an outdated nvidia GPU, consider using a legacy
+          # driver instead.
+For example,
+          # nvidiaDriver.version = "legacy_470"

           # Install rootLESS! docker, unfortunately, rootFUL doocker is not
           # supported by Minix.
 Docker data is put in `~/.cache`